Table of Contents

 3. Septic tank allows the wastewater to be replenished by natural means and the treated water can also be re-used for purposes such as industrial works, irrigation, groundwater recharge etc.

-4. Septic tanks are vital for the safe disposal of the night soil particularly from the latrines in rural areas.
+4. Septic tanks are vital for safe disposal of the night soil, particularly from the restrooms.

 1. Working Chamber:

 The working chamber is the main working space where the anaerobic decomposition as well as the settling of the sewage particles takes place.

 The inlet pipe is provided in the septic tank to pass the collected wastewater and the night soil inside the tank.

 The baffle wall is generally provided near the inlet pipe.

 Baffle walls serve as the breakers for the incoming sewage.
 Such barriers also prevent the congestion of blockade of the outlet pipe by the overflow of the effluent.

 The outlet pipe is provided in the septic tank to pass the collected effluent to the drain field for efficient disposal.